starphillips/BristolOpenData/docs/implementation.md

   <tr>
     <td> Error 4:15 </td>
     <td> 'error' is not defined.  (no-undef) </td>
-    <td> 'error' is used to log and display a message to request the user's location before loading map.html, so that the user can identify the centres closest to them. </td>
+    <td> 'error' is used to log error messages to the browser's console i.e. if a user denies access to their location. </td>

   </tr>